zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

 ### Objectives

-In this lab, you will be guided through the following steps:
+In this lab, you will be guided through the following tasks:

 - Create and configure a Virtual Cloud Network (VCN)
 - Create the three MySQL Database Systems